massimopizzol/moutreach/_posts/2018-04-10-Teaching-experiment.markdown

 An interesting alternative is _Brightway2_.
 This is a LCA software written in the programming language [python](https://en.wikipedia.org/wiki/Python_(programming_language)).
 It's open source, extremely flexible, allows to do very advanced simulations[^1].
 Can be used in endless combinations with all the python data science features and packages. _But_, unless you already are a python expert, it has a **steep learning curve**.

 I really enjoy using _Brightway2_, especially for doing uncertainty analysis and statistical testing of data.
 Feels like doing real science.
 But I often have a hard time figuring out how to make it work.
 This is part of the trade off with experimental software: it's advanced but unfriendly.
 I am self-learned in python (studied [this book](https://learnpythonthehardway.org/python3/) during the evenings when I took paternity leave some years ago...).
-And not a programmer so this partly explains why I am having a hard time.
+And not a programmer so this largely explains why I am having a hard time.

 So I got this idea: if more people at our group use it, then we'll perhaps create a small **community**.
 This could make it easier to share code, experiences, fix problems, etc. Also, I was not using _Brightway2_ regularly in the beginning and I kept forgetting how all the functions and syntax worked.
 So I made some scripts to **teach myself** things after a period off.
 I said OK, let's revise the material I already have, make a nice compilation of scripts and related explanations, and share them with some colleagues and students here and make everybody happy. _How difficult can it be?_